caffeineandfoxes/ModalKit/README.md

 #### templateSource Parameter (Optional)
 The `templateSource` parameter is an optional parameter which is used to pass the source markup for a modal template.
 Though it is recommended to store this source as a variable and pass the variable through the `showModal()` call, it is also possible to pass a String with the markup inline.
 If no value is specified for this parameter, the default modal template will be used.

+#### timeout Parameter (Optional)
+The `timeout` parameter is an optional parameter used to specify a timeout time for a given modal, measured in milliseconds.
+This value is passed as an integer, and when the timeout time is reached, the modal will dismiss itself and be deleted from the DOM.

 ### deleteModal(evt)
 deleteModal() deletes a modal from the DOM.
 The function accepts an event (as the `evt` parameter), which the function uses to determine the specific modal to target and remove.